If you are looking for field parcel numbers in other parts of Great Britain, please visit:

 The elongated ’S’ symbol is an areas brace symbol.
 Formerly known as a field tie, this joins areas of land together to give a single field parcel number.
 Measure this area to calculate the combined total area measurement.

 How were field parcel numbers used on historical maps?

 Field parcel numbers are shown on 1:2500 scale National Grid and County Series historical maps.
 These are now only available via national archives and copyright libraries or via our partners Groundsure and Landmark Information Group.
 Learn more about where to buy historical maps and deposit libraries.

-What the three- (pre-war) and four-figure field parcel numbers represent?
+What do three- (pre-war) and four-figure field parcel numbers represent?

 Four-figure field numbers are derived from our National Grid reference system.
-The adjoining sheet edge(s) have been checked to ensure that the numbers remained consistent with the National Grid.
+The adjoining sheet edge(s) are checked to ensure that the numbers remained consistent with the National Grid.